Cost of Living in Nashville, TN [2024]

 So, wherever it is that you plan on going, don't expect to get there quickly.
 The traffic-ridden streets will certainly slow you down.

 Public transportation in Nashville is handled by the Nashville Metropolitan Transit Authority (NMTA).
 It offers bus services to residents and private paratransit services for passengers with disabilities.
-A one-way ticket costs $2 for an adult passenger.
+A one-way ticket costs $4 for an adult passenger or about $65 per month.

 Nashville has no other public transit service beyond its bus lines.
 A referendum to add a railway and expand busing services was voted on in 2018, though residents quickly shot it down.